 Professor Andrew Wood

-Research Director, Australian Centre for Electromagnetic Bioeffects Research (NHMRC Centre for Research Excellence in Electromagnetic Energy)
+Andrew is an Adjunct Professor and former Research Director, Australian Centre for Electromagnetic Bioeffects Research (NHMRC Centre for Research Excellence in Electromagnetic Energy).

 Biophysics; Bioelectromagnetics; Bioelectrics; Biomagnetism; Biomedical Engineering